10 getaways for fall colours in Ontario

-Here are my picks for the top getaways for fall colours in Ontario.
+Here are some great getaways for fall colours in Ontario.

 Algonquin is the epicentre of fall foliage tourism in Ontario — and for good reason.
 Thanks to its concentration of Sugar Maples, the leaves turn early here and get very colourful (there's a second wave of colour when poplar and birch trees change).
 You can take plan a portage trip, rent a ranger cabin, or even go car camping here.

 It's tough to beat the Blue Mountain area when it comes to witnessing fall colours.
 From the suspension bridge at Scenic Caves to the mountain bike lift at the resort, there are numerous vantage points from which to take it all in.
 Scandinave Spa is also at its finest when the air is crisp but not yet cold.

 Keep in mind there will be a few new guidelines in place at Scandinave Spa this year.
 The sauna and steam rooms will be closed, there will be a maximum of two-person groups allowed and visits must be booked in advance.

 Located amidst scenic rolling hills populated with Sugar Maples at the western end of the Highway 60 corridor, Deerhurst Resort is the perfect spot to soak up fall foliage with ample pampering and available activities, from golf to horseback rides and treetop treks.
 You can even do a guided trip to Algonquin from the resort.